Skip to main content

 With “any” mode, other branches continue executing in the background.
 Their results won’t be available to subsequent nodes.

-If branches truly diverge and don’t need to rejoin, skip Merge:
+If branches truly diverge and don’t need to rejoin, skip Wait & Combine:

 │ ├── Type A: [Complete process A]